christianhbye/croissant/README.md

 Overall, this makes CROISSANT a very fast visibility simulator.
 CROISSANT can therefore be used to simulate a large combination of antenna models and sky models - allowing for the exploration of a range of propsed designs before choosing an antenna for an experiment.

-Finally, CROISSANT is parallelizable as the time domain of the simulation easily can be run in parallell,

 ## Installation
 `pip install croissant-sim` (see https://pypi.org/project/croissant-sim/1.0.0/)